sw-li/excel-react-template/README.md

 - [React](https://reactjs.org/)
 - [Office JavaScript API](https://learn.microsoft.com/en-us/javascript/api/overview/excel)

-The basic strucutre is initiated using generator-office, then enriched with the React.
+The basic structure is initiated using generator-office, then enriched with React.
 Feel free to adapt and expand this template as per your project requirements!